Spatial launches AR social workspace on mobile

-Spatial has unveiled its social augmented reality workspace on mobile devices, allowing people to log into its 3D experience in a way that makes the virtual workplace more accessible.
+Spatial has unveiled its social augmented reality workspace on mobile devices, enabling people to log into its 3D experience in a way that makes the virtual workplace more accessible.

 The new app for iOS and Android will give mobile users access to the same kind of experience that Spatial‘s users can get in VR, though without some of the bells and whistles.
-The app is meant to help people escape Zoom fatigue by beaming holographic teammates right into their living room.
+The app is meant to help people escape Zoom fatigue by beaming holographic teammates right into their living rooms.
+And it gives big companies a chance to have meetings, work, and hold other exercises in a more interactive environment.

 The New York company recognizes that VR headsets, while coming down in price, aren’t ubiquitous yet.
-Spatial was re-designed from the ground up to be mobile-first and leverage ARKit or ARCore to allow users to participate in a holographic AR experience on a smartphone.
+Spatial was redesigned from the ground up to be mobile-first and leverage ARKit or ARCore to enable users to participate in a holographic AR experience on a smartphone.

 Pandemic growth

-During the pandemic, Spatial said its usage has exploded to more than 130 times and over half a million meeting joins since the start of the year.
+During the pandemic, Spatial said its use has exploded to more than 130 times since the start of the year.
 With hundreds of hours spent in Spatial each day, this trend is being accelerated by remote working and social isolation.
 Bigger customers include Ford, Deutsche Telekom, Pfizer, Mattel, hospitals, and others.

 “We started out as an AR company, mostly working with enterprise companies.
-But since a pandemic started, we launched in May,” said Spatial CEO Anand Agarawala in an interview with VentureBeat.
+But since the pandemic started, we launched in May,” said Spatial CEO Anand Agarawala in an interview with VentureBeat.
 “Quest headsets were scarce at that time.
 We saw a big bump in May, and we saw a second bump when the Quest 2 came out and it was more available.
 About 75% of our users are small businesses or individuals who are using our product.
 And they’re using it for a variety of different things.
 They’re using it to get together for holiday parties or socials.
 And even small companies are starting to buy headsets for their entire teams.”

 But access to VR/AR headsets remains a barrier for so many.
 With billions of AR-enabled smartphones on the market today, Spatial hopes it can enable better ways to connect for many.